optimisme/javascript-temperatureMap/README.md

 // To draw the full map with levels drw0.drawFull(true, function () { /* Do nothing when done */ });

-// To draw the full map without levels drw0.drawFull(false, function () { /* Do nothing when done */ });
+// To draw the full map with gradients drw0.drawFull(false, function () { /* Do nothing when done */ });
 ```